PaulAnsh/Ansh-s-Website-Repo-/Readme.md

 - S3 for storing the content(Code) of the website.
 - Cloud Front for caching the content which provides better website performance.
 - Route 53 for domain sservices.
+- AWS Certificate Manager for providng secure certificate to the website.

 #### Here's an overview of the services used: